CIS-460-2018/Mini-Minecraft-1/README.md

 - Smoothing between biomes proved challenging.
 I tried using the difference between the distance to the assigned biome and an adjacent biome, tried using different functions to weight the chance of assigining an adjacent biome, such as a simple cosine function and the glm::smoothstep() function.
 - I tried changing the heights based on the biome.
 When adding new chunks, you can see the attempt to change the height so that MOUNTAIN biomes are steeper than DESERT biomes.
 I still need to work on making the height transitions smooth though, because it is proving a bit difficult.
 I also added arrow keys as a way of panning the camera, in case that better suits your preferences.

+4. Assets - buildings - Yamir Tainwala
+- generates two distinct building shapes - the Empire State building and the Burj Dubai.
+New textures were added for red bricks and windows and you can see windows covering one side of the Burj and being placed in a patter in the Empire State.
+- Instead of using an L-System I used a spiral matrix traversal to generate incremental heights of the Burj and used a gradient calculation offset from the edges to determine the height of each segment of the Empire State.
+Challenges:
+- I found it hard to find the exact gradient values that yielding a good result and rendered buildings that mimiced the originals.

+5. Tunnels using random walks - Yamir Tainwala
+- I started at some location and bore a disc into the ground with some radius and depth paramters.
+Once this hole was dug, I used a random function over n iterations to determine whether to increment or decrement the x or z values with which to draw a segment of the tunnel.
+- Once the n iterations was completed another hole was dug into that x and z location so that the other end of the tunnel is accessible.
+- I also randomly placed pools of LAVA along the path of the tunnel.
+Challenges:
+- Since I didnt working on the chunking I was unaware how to display the pools of LAVA as their shells were display as pools of STONE blocks instead.
+Taking a walk inside the tunnel or flying around and dropping yourself near a LAVA pool is the only way to see it.
+- I ran into some bugs where unconnected segment of a tunnel were being rendered.